Interface-Foundry/IF-root/docs/kubernetes/updating-individual-kubernetes-deployment.md

 # Setup

-# Build the docker image
+## Build and upload the docker image

 To build the docker image for the facebook container for the git commit 5863e27 (this is just a random example for kip use case)